 Hitler had taken enthusiastically to his years in the army during the first World War.
 D.C.
 Watt describes how, afterwards, the future führer worked with equal zeal — and served his political apprenticeship — as a propagandist for a Bavarian counter-revolutionary army group.

 The conflagration of the Reichstag provided Hitler with a heaven-sent opportunity.
 But, writes A.J.P.
 Taylor, the theory that the Nazis had planned it themselves now appears to be entirely baseless.

-All the Nazi leaders had a talent for self-dramatization.
-None, writes Robert Koehl, was more enamoured of the role he had chosen than Heinrich Himmler.
+All the Nazi leaders had a talent for self-dramatisation.
+None was more enamoured of the role he had chosen than Heinrich Himmler.

 Richard Storry describes how the Army Mutiny of February 1936 was the climax of revolutionary nationalism in Japan.
 Its outcome meant action against China, and in the end led to Pearl Harbour

 Elizabeth Wiskemann describes how Hitler ruthlessly consolidated his power in Germany by the slaughter of some of his closest former colleagues.

 There were repulsive sides to Fascist Italy; but Mussolini’s movement sprang from deeply patriotic sources, writes Elizabeth Wiskemann, and endured for two decades.

 David Mitchell introduces the Italian Romantic poet who played a brief part upon the European political stage.